-Rinse the ribs under cold water and lay them bone side up on Bradley racks (if you have them) over paper towels to drain.
+Rinse the ribs under cold water and lay them bone side up on Bradley racks, Weber grill pans or cooling racks set on paper towels to drain.

-The Bradley racks make it real easy to prepare the ribs and then carry them out to the smoker without having to handle them too much.
+The racks/pans make it real easy to prepare the ribs and then carry them out to the smoker without having to handle them too much.

 If you have plenty of time, you can apply my rub directly to the wet ribs.
 If you are in a hurry, apply a light coat of mustard first to help the rub to stick.

-Be generous with my rub (purchase recipe here) and you'll be very, very happy later.
+Be generous with my original rub* and you'll be very, very happy later.

 Bone side first then wait until it starts looking wet (so it won't fall off) then flip them over meaty side up.